 Louise is a qualified primary school teacher and has worked with children of a wide range of age groups, implementing programmes of work in the drama curriculum as well as leading workshops, productions and extra curricular activities within the schools she is linked to.

-NTT credits include: Early Doors, Tuckshop, Under the Influence: 90s Britpop and Electric Eden.
+NTT credits include: Early Doors, Tuckshop, Under the Influence: 90s Britpop and Electric Eden, Northern Souls and SEE HOW THEY RUN.

 Originally from Warrington, Andrew is an actor and a writer.
 His first role was as a 14 year old in Ch4’s Brookside.
 Very impressive as he was only 13 at the time.
 He went on to study Drama at University in Lancaster and completed his actor training at LAMDA.